 There are many symptoms of a toxic work environment, but here are five common ones:

-- The relationship between a supervisor and a team member is one-sided.
-It’s all about the supervisor.
-They don’t see you as a person but just another member of their team who is there to help them get things done.
+- The relationship between a supervisor and a team member is one-sided, and it’s all about the supervisor.
+They don’t see you as a person but just as another member of their team who is there to help them get things done.

 - There’s no trust between you and your supervisor; they think they can do whatever they want without fearing reprisal from you.